More games at WuGames.ioSponsoredDiscover free browser games — play instantly, no download, no sign-up.Play

 Memory speed testing measures RAM performance by executing various operations:

-1. Array Operations: Tests read/write speed with standard arrays
+1. Array Operations: Tests read/write speed with standard arrays (10,000 elements)

-2. Object Allocation: Measures object creation and modification speed
+2. Object Allocation: Measures object creation and modification speed (1,000 objects)

-3. String Manipulation: Evaluates string operation performance
+3. String Manipulation: Evaluates string concatenation, split and replace performance

 5. Memory Allocation: Measures large memory allocation efficiency